 VAT AND DISBURSEMENTS

-It is important that you understand the solicitors bills so you do not get an unwanted surprise.
+It is important that you understand the solicitor's invoices so you do not get an unwanted surprise.

 In general solicitors present their fees exclusive of VAT.
 This means you will need to pay the VAT at the current rate (20%) on top of the fee listed.

-Solicitors talk about disbursements, and these are fees the solicitors must make to third parties to complete the work on your behalf.
-They will always tell you what the disbursements are for and they can only charge you the exact figure they have paid to the third party.
+Solicitors talk about disbursements, and these are fees they must make to third parties to complete the work on your behalf.
+They should always tell you what the disbursements are for and they can only charge you the exact figure they have paid to the third party.

-In the case of applying for the Grant of Representation there will be an application fee of £155 to pay plus £0.50 per copy of the grant.
+In the case of applying for the Grant of Representation there will be the disbursement of £155 to pay plus £0.50 per copy of the grant.